nvareille/UnitedRepublicQuests/Skrom's Little Helper (First Edition)/Quest.md

 Here are the rules:
 - The RPG Maker version is up to you !
 [I never used RPG Maker before !
 What RPG Maker should I choose ?
 Where can I have it ?](https://github.com/nvareille/UnitedRepublicQuests/blob/master/Skrom's%20Little%20Helper%20(First%20Edition)/RPGMaker.md)
 - You can team up with people or make the game alone, your preference
-- You may only use assets the are given with the engine (This way, everyone have their chances, no cool music Sorry Seledrex and Amyte, nor scripting ;.=.;)
+- You may only use assets the are given with the engine AND assets that are on the web (You have to keep the source's link, no asset creation please to let an equal chance for everyone)
 - No bad stuff about members of the channel (If you want to joke about someone, please ask the Dragon / Gryphon / Girafe / Wolf first)
 - It have to include at least 1 of our member in the story (That can of course be you !)
 - The Admins and Mods and myself will choose my new place to live :3 (Jury)